 The rest of the village tour was focused on asking us for more money, although we already paid a lot (US$50) to enter the village.
 The guide asked for a tip, the women were grabbing our wrists to attach bracelets that they sold more than 10 times the price we found them elsewhere, and we finally felt guilty not leaving a donation to the school… I’m usually happy to support poorer communities when I travel – and we bought many handicraft items from small merchants during our trip – but the way they were insisting in the Maasai village felt like a scam.
 At the school, the kids were in a loop, repeating the numbers up to 10 in English every time a new group of tourists entered.
 They looked very bored and I really wonder if they actually learnt something else at this school.

-If you want to visit a Maasai village in Tanzania, please search information before.
-There are some villages that offer a great experience and where tourism creates great opportunities and has a positive impact for the tribe.
-And some others where the experience may leave you a bitter taste like it did for us – and you want to avoid these ones.
+If you want to visit a Maasai village in Tanzania, please search for information before.
+There are some villages that offer a great experience and where tourism creates great opportunities and has a positive impact on the tribe.
+And some others where the experience may leave you a bitter taste as it did for us – and you want to avoid these ones.
 I’d love to hear feedback about great tours to Maasai villages in Tanzania so do not hesitate to leave a comment below if you had a good experience.
 I’ve read positive things about the Maji Moto Maasai Cultural Camp, but it’s in Kenya.

 On the other hand, the cultural tour of Mto Wa Mbu village was a real success.

-A local guide from the village facilitated the visit so we could learn more about the different activities in the small town: the agriculture (rice) and the artisans (wood sculptors).
+A local guide from the village facilitated the visit so we could learn more about the different activities in the small town: agriculture (rice) and artisans (wood sculptors).
 We learnt that Tanzania is a melting pot of many cultures from nearby peoples fleeing conflicts.
 The guide said they welcomed everyone and it was a pleasure to see how they now form a unified community of more than 120 tribes.